hexed 0.4.0

 Finds all leaf neighbors of this element in a specified direction.

 Finds all elements in the entire tree which border on this one in a given direction.
 If the neighbors have the same or lower refinement level, this vector will contain one element which is equal to find_neighbor(direction).
 If the neighbors have a higher refinement level, it will find all of them instead of returning the one with the lowest coordinates.
 In particular, if exactly one element of direction is nonzero, you will get a vector of all the neighbors on a specific face.
 If no neighbors are found, the vector will be empty.
-Neighbors are returned in a depth-first, row-major order.
+Neighbors are returned in a depth-first, row-major order (in the coordinates of their own root, in the case of grafted neighbors).

 ◆ flood_fill()